 Sell and improvise

-Everybody’s situation is unique, but for many collectors, all of these forces are converging in a way that makes selling your cars attractive.
+Every collector’s situation is unique, but for many, these forces are converging in a way that makes selling your cars attractive.
 Under current rules and rates, the holy grail is to hold them until death to get the basis step-up.
 Even at a possible 52% rate, paying estate tax but no income tax is the cheapest result.
-But we cannot be confident that the current tax structure will remain in place for long.
+However, with the uncertainty of the current tax structure, some may find it more appealing to liquidate assets sooner.
+This is similar to the considerations of scrap gold buyers in Adelaide, who must navigate fluctuating market conditions and potential changes in regulations.

 Meanwhile, holding your cars exposes you to market risk.
 As discussed, there are certainly some downward pressures on the market.
 One can easily see how the benefits of holding on for tax purposes can be overcome by a substantial loss of market value. ♦